 As a startup founder, structuring and scaling your financial organization can be tough.
 When do you hire?
 Who do you hire?
 That’s why we sat down with Stacie Faggioli to get her take on these issues and more.

-Stacie Faggioli shares tips on how to set up your finance team from the start and how they can work with the rest of the business to reach company goals.
-We talk with Stacie about her experience in corporate finance at Dropbox and as the Head of Corporate Finance at Stripe.
+Stacie shares tips on how to set up your finance team from the start.
+Plus, how they can work with the rest of the business to reach company goals.
+We also chat with Stacie about her experience in corporate finance at Dropbox and as the Head of Corporate Finance at Stripe.